kubernetes-sigs/kueue/keps/1833-metrics-for-local-queue/README.md

 ## Motivation

-Metrics related to local queues are invaluable for batch users (usually with namespace-scoped permissions), as they provide essential visibility and historical trends about their workloads.
-Currently, metrics are available for ClusterQueues but not for namespace-scoped batch users.
-Cluster queue metrics are often ineffective for batch users and namespace admins because they are global and cannot be filtered by namespaces.
-Furthermore, accessing cluster-scoped metrics in secured Prometheus instances is generally restricted to cluster admin users with cluster level permissions across all namespaces and tenants.
-This restriction makes it challenging for batch users to obtain the specific metrics they need for effective workload management and to gain insights into their workloads within their limited scope of access.
+Metrics related to local queues are invaluable for batch users, providing essential visibility and historical trends about their workloads.
+Currently, while metrics are available for only ClusterQueues, they do not provide batch users with the necessary insights into their specific workloads.

 ### Goals

 1. Introduce the API changes required to enable Local Queue metrics.
-1. List the Prometheus metrics that would be exposed for Local Queues.
+2. List the Prometheus metrics that would be exposed for Local Queues.

 ### Non-Goals

 1. Discuss the implementation details on where these metrics need to be collected in codebase.
+2. Discuss on metric visibility and RBAC required to enable the metrics securely for namespace admins.

 ## Proposal